tainacan/tainacan-wiki/dev/setup-local.md

 Tainacan is a WordPress plugin, so you will need all the basic dependencies you usually have to run a WordPress site, such as PHP and MySQL.

-You wil also need:
+You will also need:

 * `Composer` to manage dependencies
 * `Sass` to compile sass into css files
 * `WP-Cli` to configure the test environment
 * `Phpunit` to run unit tests
-* `Node` to handle dependencies and vuild the JS application
+* `Node` to handle dependencies and build the JS application

 ```
 sudo apt-get install phpunit composer ruby ruby-dev nodejs npm